HanMingPsy/PsyLingLLM-R/README.md

 print(summary_res)
 ```
-you will get something like this:<br>
+You will get a summary like this::<br>
 | Condition   | mean_FTL | mean_RT | mean_tokens | Y_prob |
 |------------|----------|--------|------------|-------|
 | Anomalous  | 1.06     | 21.9   | 552        | 0     |
 | Control    | 0.965    | 10.7   | 257        | 1     |
 | GardenPath | 0.914    | 21.1   | 534        | 0.25  |

-and plot it:
+You can visualize these results with a grouped bar or line plot to compare conditions across metrics.
+For example:

 ```r
 library(dplyr)